SPECIFIC CALL FOR RESEARCH GRANT APPLICATIONS

 - Any other outputs arising from the project:

-- give details of any other way in which the results of the research has been or will be disseminated i.e. oral and / or poster presentations at conferences
+- provide details of any other way in which the results of the research has been or will be disseminated i.e. oral and / or poster presentations at conferences

-- give details if any commercialisation of IP arising is anticipated as a result of BSAC funding received, either now or in the future
+- provide details if any commercialisation of IP arising is anticipated as a result of BSAC funding received, either now or in the future

 - A brief evaluation of the strengths and weakness of the research